phillc73/resourcer/README.md

 * When removing a resource from the resource list, check they aren't still assigned to projects
 * Inverse searches. i.e. "not x"
-* More granually approach to Velocity. e.g. Project velocity by Role.
 * Export a report with fancy charts and tables.